spacial-player-data-visualization/g-player-visualization/README.md

 5. **Each entry must contain an 'posX' position, 'posY' position, 'timestamp' and 'area' key**.
 6. ** Actions must contain an 'action' key**
 7. If no 'playerID' is provided, the software will prompt the user.
+8. Data coordinates should be under +/- 50,000 to prevent warping the data representation.

 ### Key Mappings